 One of those questions is the dreaded “What’s your biggest weakness?”
-For most people, their biggest weakness is not being able to answer that question, despite the fact that they’ve usually had weeks to think about it.
+For most people, their biggest weakness is not being able to answer that question, even though they’ve usually had weeks to think about it.

 Not to worry.
-Here are some tips for how to talk about your biggest weakness in the job interview.
+Here are some tips for how to talk about your biggest weakness in the job interview questions.

 1. Be Honest About Your Weaknesses, But Don’t Mention Essential Skills

 Being honest and authentic is a good thing, except, however, when you suggest that you don’t have the skills an employer wants for the job.
 Instead of going to an interview to become an IT professional and talking about how bad you are at IT, focus on some other area that isn’t directly related to the job.